-How to Picnic UK Style
+How to Picnic With Style in the UK

-by Sally Newsome
+By Sally Newsome

 We don’t really get eating outside in this country.
 You know what it’s like – at the first sign of sun we’ll be minesweeping the aisles in the supermarkets throwing random ingredients into our baskets in pursuit of a picnic spread.
 There’ll be scotch eggs, sausage rolls, prawn cocktail, the soggy quiche, the ubiquitous baguette, humous, coleslaw, sweaty slices of ham wilting in their plastic wrapper and a box of cherry tomatoes as a concession to our five-a-day.
 These will be transported to the local park via carrier bags.
 We’ll remember the paper plates but forget the cutlery.
 There will, of course, be tons of wine and beer which become undrinkably warm after the first half hour.